cosmicjs/cosmicjs-node/README.md

 **Get multiple Objects**

-Use the `objects.find` method and set the `type` property (Object Type slug).
+Use the `objects.find` method and set the `type` property to any Object Type slug.
 Additional options noted below.

 ```jsx
 const data = await bucket.objects.find({